MassBank/MassBank3/doc/development.md

 ### Using docker

-To run the server in docker containers you need docker and docker-compose.
+To run the server in docker containers you need docker and docker-compose (min V2).
 Copy the *docker/env.dist* file to *docker/.env* and edit it to change the default values in *docker/.env*.

-### Starting a docker for production
+### Starting a service for production

-    docker-compose -f docker/docker-compose-common.yaml -f docker/docker-compose-deploy.yaml up
+    docker-compose -f docker/docker-compose-deploy.yaml up

+#### Starting a service and initialize the database

+    docker-compose -f docker-compose-deploy.yaml --profile dbinit up

 ### Starting a docker-container for debugging